SquareBracketAssociates/Booklet-AReflectiveKernel/Chapters/ObjVTheory/ObjVTheory.md

 - A superclass to look up inherited methods.

-This minimal state is similar to that of Pharo: the Pharo `Behavior` class has a format \(compact description of instance variables\), a method dictionary, and a superclass link.
+This minimal state is similar to that of Pharo: the Pharo `Behavior` class has a format (compact description of instance variables), a method dictionary, and a superclass link.

 In ObjVLisp,  we have a name to identify the class.
 As an instance factory, the metaclass Class possesses four instance variables that describe a class:
 - name, the class name,
-- superclass, its superclass \(we limit to single inheritance\),
+- superclass, its superclass (we limit to single inheritance),
-- i-v, the list of its instance variables, and
+- iv, the list of its instance variables, and
 - methodDict, a method dictionary.